The chefs tell us

 Philosophy and the guest experience

-No two days are ever the same, and the team in the kitchen is crucial to making everything work.
-Magnus wants guests to leave the inn happy and satisfied, while Anders emphasizes the importance of creating a menu that appeals to a wide audience - with safe classics as a base and room for creativity.
-As chefs, they are calm, confident and present.
-Their philosophy is simple: create food with heart, inspire their team and give guests a taste experience they will want to come back for.
+No two days are alike, and the kitchen team is crucial to the overall experience.
+Magnus wants guests to leave the inn happy and satisfied.
+Anders emphasizes the importance of a menu that appeals to a broad audience, with reliable classics as a foundation and room for creativity.